-There is even research that indicates that customers who have a problem and have it resolved quickly and appropriately are more loyal than customers who have never had a problem in the first place.
-It almost makes you want to fail in some small way just to recover in an outstanding way and generate that additional level of loyalty, but that’s probably not a good idea!
+There is even research that indicates that customers who have a problem and have it resolved quickly and appropriately are more loyal than customers who have never had a problem in the first place.[It almost makes you want to fail in some small way just to recover in an outstanding way and generate that additional level of loyalty, but that’s probably not a good idea!]

-In the transactional customer feedback realm the react process can generate high levels of employee engagement and builds organization stories that really help the long term implementation success.
+In the transactional customer feedback realm the react process can also generate high levels of employee engagement and creates organizational stories that help drive the long term implementation success.

 1. Add a “Please contact me to follow-up on my response” question to your survey